 The Comanche County Memorial Hospital School of Medical Technology/Medical Laboratory Sciences is the only accredited program in Southwest Oklahoma by the National Accrediting Agency of Clinical Laboratory Sciences (NAACLS).
-NAACLS granted re-accreditation to CCMH MT School March 2017 for 10 years, which will be valid until 2027 for fulfilling all requirements after review of paper and site inspection in 2016.
+NAACLS granted re-accreditation to CCMH MT School in April 2017 for 10 years, which will be valid until 2027 for fulfilling all requirements after the paper review and site inspection in 2016.

 NAACLS has established 3-year average benchmarks for the following criteria in its 2012 accreditation standards to measure the Program Outcomes.